 Applications for admission into the Teacher Education Program are available in the office of the Administrative Assistant of the College of Education.
 Applications should be submitted by December 1st of the sophomore year.
-The Junior transfer student should complete an application for admission to the Elementary, Middle School, Secondary, or Special 2011-2012 Catalog www.concordia.edu Page 73

-Education Program immediately upon being admitted to the university.
+The Junior transfer student should complete an application for admission to the Elementary, Middle School, Secondary, or Special Education Program immediately upon being admitted to the university.
 To help determine eligibility for admission to the Teacher Education Programs the transfer student should consult with a faculty mentor at the earliest possible date.